OmerFarukTutkun/Devre/README.md

 ## Devre

-Devre is a strong open-source UCI compatible chess engine written in C++.
-While writing the engine, I got great help from chessprogramming wiki, talkchess forum, Stockfish discord ,and some open-source engines: Ethereal, Vice, Koivisto.
+Devre is a strong open-source UCI-compatible chess engine written in C++.
+While writing the engine, I got great help from chessprogramming wiki, talkchess forum, Stockfish discord, and some open-source engines: Ethereal, Vice, and Koivisto.

 ## Movegen